igsemenov/triellipt/docs/sources/solver.md

 - `some_func(x, y)` represents a certain 2D field
 - `unit.mesh.centrs2d` provides the centroids of triangles

-Then the scaled Laplace operator can be defined as:
+Then the scaled Laplace operator can be defined as

 ```python
 operator = coeff[unit.ij_t] * (unit.diff_2x + unit.diff_2y)